 Hello!
 I’m Andi, and it’s nice to meet you!
-I’m a nutrition health coach, a mom, a wife, a food blogger, and your personal healthy dinner cheerleader.
+I’m a food blogger, mom, wife, and your healthy dinner cheerleader.

 I’m a mama to a five-year-old who makes life extra busy (but I love it).
 I’m a total introvert who loves sipping tea, beach walks, baking pies, thrifting and library visits.

 And if I’m being totally honest I’ll tell you that majority of my adult life, I had no idea how to cook!
 It wasn’t a skill that was passed down to me from my mom, nor was it something that I had a natural instinct for.
 In fact, I thought I was always just going to be a “bad cook” burning meals and feeling insecure in the kitchen.

 Everything I ate came from a package – I loved frozen meals, quick-fix boxed dinners, and fast food.

 Not surprisingly at all, this type of eating started to take a toll on my health and my stress level.
 I felt groggy, had brain fog, my digestive system was totally out of whack, and I hated having to go in the kitchen every day, open up the fridge, and figure out what to cook – I was very uninspired.

 I knew something had to give, and that I wanted to experience food differently.
 It wasn’t until shortly after my daughter was born that I decided to make that change happen not just for me, but also for her.
 I didn’t want her to grow up on boxed meals, and I wanted to be the kind of mom who knew her way around the kitchen and how to make a great home-cooked meal.

 It was at this point that I enrolled in the School of Integrative Nutrition based in New York.
 I took an online program so I was able to study at night while my baby was sleeping.
 After building a true foundation for healthy meals and home cooking, I started to learn how to simplify our own meals and found easier ways to save time in the kitchen.